1944 Steel Penny Value: Find Out Now!

 If you think you have a 1944 steel penny, you should weigh it first.
 1944 steel pennies weigh 2.7 grams, while an ordinary copper coin weighs 3.11 grams.

 Another trick would be to use a magnet to see if there’s steel in the penny.
-It will stick to the magnet if it’s a 1944 steelie.
+It will stick to the magnet if it’s a 1944 Steelie.

-It’s important to know that the 1943 copper and the 1944 steel penny are among the most forged U.S. coins today.
-You are far more likely to run into a fake 1943 copper penny or 1944 steel wheat penny than an authentic coin.
+It’s important to know that the 1943 copper and the 1944 steel penny varieties are among the most forged U.S. coins today.
+You are far more likely to run into a fake 1943 copper alloy penny or 1944 steel wheat penny than an authentic coin.

 A quick search online will reveal several reproductions, fakes, and other forgeries for sale at fairly hefty price tags.

 As with collecting Indian Head pennies, half dollars, or any other rare coin, do your homework before buying one of these rare pennies.
-Speak to an expert for authentication before purchasing an expensive rare coin.

 1944 steel pennies